wmgeolab/roadrunner_app/README.md

 Last Updated : April 2021
 ******************************************************************************

-Data for publication, "Predicting Road Quality using High Resolution Satellite Imagery: A Transfer Learning Approach" is final_data_log.csv.
+Road data for publication, "Predicting road quality using high resolution satellite imagery: A transfer learning approach", is final_data_log.csv.

+Python code for modeling road qualification is Road_Qualification.py.

+Contact Ethan Brewer if you desire original images.

+The remainder of README contains app information.

 -------------
 INDEX